-Drugs that are used for pain management can be dangerously addictive and reduce the overall quality of life for lupus patients.
+Drugs used for pain management can be dangerously addictive and reduce the overall life quality for lupus patients.
 There are numerous other options to help treat some of the chronic symptoms that occur with lupus aside from just pharmaceutical medications.
 Various types of therapy can help alleviate symptoms, and there are lupus treatment centers and relief programs that can provide you with these tools.
 You can learn how to manage chronic lupus symptoms in healthier ways and still have the medical support you need by your side.

 Symptoms Are Not Always Apparent